Scotchester/jellybeans/_posts/2025-04-14-jelly-bean-factory-gourmet-jelly-beans.md

 manufactured by this same company, refer back to those reviews for details on those categories, but we can still talk flavors.

-I was a little dissappointed to find that this pacakge of "36 huge flavors" has major overlap with the 36 flavors included in the Waterbridge assortment.
+I was a little dissappointed to find that this group of "36 huge flavors" has major overlap with the 36 flavors included in the Waterbridge assortment.
 Only four new flavors have been swapped in here.

 First, let's look at what got cut.
-These four flavors that were in the Waterbridge package are not in this pacakge:
+These four flavors that were in the Waterbridge package are not in the Jelly Bean Factory package:

 - :coffee: Café Latte
 - :fire: Cinnamon